TCHO

 TCHO is a chocolate maker based in Berkeley, California, US that promotes itself as working with cacao bean farmers and cooperatives to improve growing, fermentation and drying methods.
-Its factory and headquarters were formerly located on Pier 17 along the Embarcadero, in San Francisco's historic waterfront district, but are now located in the West Berkeley section of Berkeley, California.
+The company's factory and headquarters were previously located on Pier 17 along the Embarcadero, in San Francisco's historic waterfront district, but moved to the West Berkeley section of Berkeley, California.
 In February 2018, it was announced that TCHO would be bought by the Japanese confectionery company Ezaki Glico.

 History

 TCHO was co-founded in December 2005 by Timothy Childs, a technology and chocolate entrepreneur who once developed vision systems for NASA's Space Shuttle program, and Karl Bittong, a 40-plus year veteran of the chocolate industry.

-In 2006, the company moved to Pier 17, a historic pier built in 1912 and the third-oldest pier on the San Francisco pier.
+In 2006, the company moved to Pier 17, a historic pier built in 1912 and the third-oldest pier there.
 Historically, the pier has been used for transport, military logistics, and trade, including the trade of cacao beans to San Francisco.
 The TCHO chocolate factory was assembled by a team of engineers using vintage German machines and modern refiners and grinders.
 In April 2014 TCHO left Pier 17 and moved their offices and factory to Berkeley, California.

 TCHO teamed with Erik Spiekermann of Edenspiekermann for design and branding.
 Its packaging design have won awards and honors, including the Academy of Chocolate Gold Award in February 2009, the European Design Gold Award in May 2009, the iF communication design award in August 2009, as well as nominations for the 2009 Cannes Design Lions and 2011 German Federal Design Award.